 University of Minnesota Administrative Policy

-Class Scheduling: Twin Cities, Crookston, Morris, Rochester
+Class Scheduling: Crookston, Morris, Rochester, Twin Cities

 Policy Statement

-A. Standards for Class Schedules
+A. Standards for Class Schedules for All Campuses

-2. Departments are to schedule classes so that classroom space is used to the maximum extent practicable while ensuring that students have reasonable access to register for classes needed for timely degree progress.
+2. Departments are to schedule classes so that classroom space is used to the maximum extent practicable while ensuring that students have reasonable access to register for classes that are needed for timely degree progress.

 B. Crookston Campus Standard Schedule and Class Periods